Guest contributor, Erika Nelson, is here to share her tips for a Dry Tortugas day trip. It’s the perfect addition to a Florida Keys road trip.

 The coral beaches around the fort make fantastic snorkeling if the weather is good.
 The Yankee Freedom III provides snorkeling equipment.
 If you come on your own, either by boat or seaplane, you would need to bring your own equipment.

-Things to do at Dry Tortugas National Park if you don’t snorkel
+Things to do on a Dry Tortugas National Park day trip if you don’t snorkel

 One thing I discovered while cruising out to Garden Key was how many birders visited this park.
 This is the one place in the entire lower 48 states where you can see semi-tropical birds such as Magnificent Frigate bird, Brown and Black Noddies, as well as nesting Sooty Terns.